auth0/docs/articles/flows/concepts/implicit.md

 The Access Token is exposed on the client side.
 The implicit flow does not return a Refresh Token because the browser cannot keep it private.
 :::

-While SPAs using the Implicit Grant cannot use [Refresh Tokens](/tokens/refresh-token), they can take advantage of other mechanics that provide the same function.
-A workaround to improve user experience is to use `prompt=none` when you invoke [the /authorize endpoint](/api/authentication#implicit-grant).
+While SPAs using the Implicit Grant cannot use [Refresh Tokens](/tokens/refresh-token), there are other ways to provide the same function.
+One way is to use `prompt=none` when you invoke the [/authorize](/api/authentication#implicit-grant) endpoint.
 This will not display the login dialog or the consent dialog.
-For more information on this, refer to [Silent Authentication](/api-auth/tutorials/silent-authentication).
-In addition, if you call `/authorize` from a hidden iframe and extract the new [Access Token](/tokens/access-tokens) from the parent frame, then the user will not see the redirects happening.
+For more information, see [Silent Authentication](/api-auth/tutorials/silent-authentication).
+Additionally, if you call `/authorize` from a hidden iframe and extract the new [Access Token](/tokens/access-tokens) from the parent frame, the user will not see the redirects happening.

 ## Keep reading